 A student must notify the School Office at least 14 calendar days prior to the scheduled start date of Summer Art Studios in order to receive a refund for withdrawal.
 No refunds will be given for withdrawal after the start of the Summer Art Studios.
 Students who register 14 days or less before the Summer Art Studios start date cannot receive a refund.

 Refunds for Courses

 The student must notify the School Office at least one week (7 calendar days) prior to the scheduled first class meeting date in order to receive a refund for withdrawal.
 All fees will be refunded except for a $35 non-refundable registration fee.
-A pro-rated tuition fee will be refunded to a student withdrawing after the starting date of the course, only if notification is given to the School Office before the second class meets.
-No refunds will be given for any reason after the second class meets.
+A pro-rated tuition fee will be credited to a student's account when withdrawing after the starting date of the course, only if notification is given to the School Office before the second class meets.
+No refunds or credits will be given for any reason after the second class meets.
 Only if a student withdraws for a medical emergency with a doctor's note may a pro-rated tuition credit can be considered.
 If credit is issued, there will be an expiration date and must be used within that date.
 There are no substitutions or transfers for granted credits.
 The above refund policy does not include workshops.
 See policy below.

 Refunds for Workshops